 No mapping agency can expect to capture and process entirely by itself, all the geospatial data needed for its products.
 The agency will need to obtain some data sets from other organisations and will generally also contract professionals to provide geospatial data.
 The agency then needs workflows and protocols for its various products and for each of its data sources, including in-house data capture and processing.
 Unsurprisingly, such workflows and inter-institutional arrangements have evolved into broader collaborations, particularly as spatial data infrastructures (SDIs) (Cooper, 2016).

 An SDI is an evolving concept about facilitating and coordinating the exchange and sharing of geospatial data and services between stakeholders from different levels in the geospatial data community (Hjelmager et al., 2008).
 An SDI is more than just the technology of a distributed geographical information system (GIS): it is generally considered to be the collection of technologies, policies and institutional arrangements that facilitates the availability of, and access to, geospatial data and services.
-It provides a basis for geospatial data discovery, evaluation and application for a variety of users and providers (Nebert, 2004, Cooper et al., 2011).
+It provides a basis for geospatial data discovery, access, sharing, evaluation and application for a variety of users and providers (Nebert, 2004, Cooper et al., 2011).
 An SDI can range from having a rigid, well-defined framework, to one that is fluid and unconstrained (Cooper et al., 2011).

-Many countries and regional organisations are developing SDIs to manage and use their geospatial data assets better, at the local, provincial, national, regional and global levels.
+Many countries and multinational and regional organisations are developing SDIs to manage and use their geospatial data assets better, at the local, provincial, national, regional and global administrative levels.
 This resulted in different forms of SDI developed at, and between, these levels.
 Typically, an SDI is populated with data from government entities with formal mandates (and hence funding!) to provide, update and maintain geospatial data: that is, they are the data custodians.

 Such custodians are generally required to adhere to government policies and legislation, such as the European Union’s INSPIRE Directive (European Parliament, 2007) or South Africa’s Spatial Data Infrastructure Act (South Africa, 2003).
 These entities include not only the mapping, geodetic and surveying agencies, but also national and provincial government departments providing geospatial data specific to their domain (eg: socioeconomic statistics, water, health, environment or education), local authorities and other agencies (Cooper, 2016).